anthonyattard/linkedin-jobs-blocklist/README.md

 Then add the script into the extension.

-## Adding to the Blacklist
+## Adding to the Blocklist

-To add companies to the blacklist modify the entries for the blacklist variable at the top of the script.
+To add companies to the blocklist modify the entries for the blocklist variable at the top of the script.

 ## Authors